SunnyMaximo/iot-nxpimxa71ch-c/README.md

 cd /opt/iotnxpimxclient/bin
 ./helloWorld --config /opt/iotnxpimxclient/config/device_quickstart.cfg
 ```
 The test device will get connected to *Quickstart* and the Quickstart page will start showing
 incoming simulated sensor data from the test device.

 ## Connect A71CH to *your own organization*

-Use the following steps to register device type, device ID and CA certificate with Watson IoT
+Use the following steps to register CA certificate, set connection security policy, and register
+device type and device id with Watson IoT Platform.
+This section also describes the steps needed to
-Platform, configure device and connect to Watson IoT Platform:
+configure the device and connect to Watson IoT Platform.

 ### Register Certificate Authority